absolved/birdflock/README.txt

 This program simulates flocking behavior using processing.
 Press '1' to Start and stop the animation.
+Press '2' to toggle the flocking behavior on and off.

 There is a working hawk whos behavior is currently commented out.
 If you would like to mess around with the hawk, uncomment the hawk functions within the draw loop in the birdflock file.